Automattic/vip-actions/npm-prepare-release/README.md

 This action prepares a repository for publishing to npm and is designed to work in tandem with the [npm-publish](../npm-publish/README.md) action.

 The `npm-prepare-release` action should be called first using manual dispatch.
 Once added to a repository and run, it will increase the npm package's version number in accordance with input from the caller (requested when dispatched).
+This is normally expected to be done from the main branch of the repository.
 It will then commit this change to the GitHub repository, and create a new pull request that is assigned to the caller of the action.
 The caller should review and merge the pull request once they feel their changes are ready.

+Note that a custom release branch can be used instead of the main branch.
+This will have to be configured using a custom input value (see below).

 Usage of the two actions is compatible with [GitHub Branch Protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches) and requires only the standard GitHub Actions access token provided (with read-write permission).
 No GitHub bot account is needed.

 ## Inputs